Bead Glossary A to J

 BRILLIANCE

-In reference to a gem, refers to the brightness of the stone, which is related to the surface polish and the internal reflection of light from the back facets.
+In reference to a gem this refers to the brightness of the stone, which is related to the surface polish and the internal reflection of light from the back facets.

 BRIOLETTES